 Question: I own two cars.
 The car insurance policy lists my 25-year-old son, who lives at home, on the most expensive car.
 Is this correct?
-He isn’t the owner and is not on the registration of the car.
+He isn’t the owner and is not on the car’s registration.

 Answer: Yes, for many car insurance companies rating the highest-risk driver with the highest-risk vehicle is correct.